wapil05/term-project-memomatch/Readme.md

 - `public`: to store static assets such as images, fonts, etc. Files inside public directory can then be referenced by your code starting from the base URL (/).

 **Routing**:
-Next.js uses file-system routing, which means the routes in your application are determined by how you structure your files.
-The project is usind the App Router:
+The project is using the App Router framework:
 - Next.js uses a file-system based router where folders are used to define routes.
 - Each folder represents a route segment that maps to a URL segment.
 To create a nested route, you can nest folders inside each other.
 - A special page.tsx file is used to make route segments publicly accessible.
 - Special file conventions are used to create UI for each route segment.
 The most common are `pages` to show UI unique to a route, and `layouts` to show UI that is shared across multiple routes.
-[See also](https://nextjs.org/docs/app/building-your-application/routing#file-conventions)
+For further information about special file conventions [Click here](https://nextjs.org/docs/app/building-your-application/routing#file-conventions)

 ## How to run the project